 Is CBD Legal in the UK?

-The first item of concern is legality.
-The good news is that use and possession of CBD oil for pain in the UK is completely legal, as long as the product is derived from industrial hemp (containing 0.2% THC or less) or has 1mg of THC per package.
+The use and possession of CBD oil is completely legal in the UK, as long as the product is derived from industrial hemp (containing 0.2% THC or less) or has 1mg of THC per package.

 Does CBD Oil Work for Pain?

-This sounds a bit abstract; luckily, there are several studies providing rock-hard evidence on the link between CBD oil and pain relief.
+This sounds a bit abstract; luckily, several studies provide rock-hard evidence on the link between CBD oil and pain relief.

 These are some of the most common diseases and conditions CBD oil help with: